 Currently, Kelly is the Energy and Transportation Analyst for the UC Davis Policy Institute for Energy, Environment, and the Economy (PIEEE) in the Institute of Transportation Studies (ITS).
 She serves as a connection between the world leading research in transportation at UC Davis and decision makers around the U.S., including California policymakers, federal policymakers, mobility and environmental organizations, and leaders in the transportation industry.
 Learn more the cross-cutting and interdisciplinary work from ITS and affiliated research centers here.

-Kelly L. Fleming is a Science and Technology Policy Fellow for the American Association for the Advancement of Science (AAAS).
-Her AAAS host office is at the Department of Energy in the Office of Science.
-Kelly works in the International Programs office, which oversees the work the Office of Science does with partnering countries in basic and fundamental research.
+Prior to working at UC Davis, Kelly worked for two years in Washington, DC as a 2016-2018 Executive Branch Science and Technology Policy Fellow through the American Association for the Advancement of Science (AAAS).
+Her AAAS host office was at the Department of Energy in the Office of Energy Efficiency and Renewable Energy (EERE) in the Vehicle Technologies Office (VTO).
+Prior to EERE, she was hosted in the Office of Science, where she worked in the International Programs office assisting in the work the Office of Science does with partnering countries in basic and fundamental research.

 Kelly's mission is to positively influence society through science, outreach, and policy.
 She is actively seeking opportunities in science and technology policy, STEM education/outreach, and energy and transportation policy.
 Kelly is a co-chair of the AAAS Climate and Energy Affinity Group, which consists of over 500 energy and climate professionals (mainly current and alumni AAAS fellows), and she serves on the national board of directors for 500 Women Scientists.